+Legacy terminal.
 The svga terminal driver supports PCs with SVGA graphics.
 It can only be used if it is compiled with DJGPP.
-Its only option is the font.

 '''

 set terminal svga {"<fontname>"}

 '''

 Tek40

 This family of terminal drivers supports a variety of VT-like terminals. tek40xx supports Tektronix 4010 and others as well as most TEK emulators. vttek supports VT-like tek40xx terminal emulators.
 The following are present only if selected when gnuplot is built: kc-tek40xx supports MS-DOS Kermit Tek4010 terminal emulators in color; km-tek40xx supports them in monochrome. selanar supports Selanar graphics. bitgraph supports BBN Bitgraph terminals.
 None have any options.